-This product is in conformity with the protection requirements of the European Union (EU) Council's Directive 89/336/EEC on the approximation of the laws of the Member States relating to electromagnetic compatibility.
+This product is in conformity with the protection requirements of EU Council Directive 89/336/EEC on the approximation of the laws of the Member States relating to electromagnetic compatibility.
 IBM cannot accept responsibility for any failure to satisfy the protection requirements resulting from a nonrecommended modification of the product, including the fitting of non-IBM option cards.

 This product has been tested and found to comply with the limits for Class A Information Technology Equipment according to CISPR 22/European Standard EN 55022.
-The Limits for Class A equipment were derived for commercial and industrial environments to provide reasonable protection against interference with licensed communication equipment.
+The limits for Class A equipment were derived for commercial and industrial environments to provide reasonable protection against interference with licensed communication equipment.

 Attention: This is a Class A product.
-In a domestic environment, this product may cause radio interference, in which case the user may be required to take adequate measures.
+In a domestic environment this product may cause radio interference in which case the user may be required to take adequate measures.